 Holiday Kids Bike Program

-Over the past 20 years, the Sharing Wheels has given more than 1,500 bikes to low income kids for the holidays.
-Kids bikes are donated by the community, repaired by volunteers, and gifted to low income families through Christmas House in Everett.
+Over the past 20 years, the Sharing Wheels has given more than 1,600 bikes to low income kids for the holidays.
+Kids bikes are donated by the community, repaired by volunteers, and gifted to low income families through Christmas House in Everett and other nonprofits.

-Our goal is to give 100 kid bikes this year.
-You can help.
+Our goal is to fix more than 100+ kid bikes this year.
+You can help us reach this goal!

-Snacks provided.
-Please wear a mask and bring a water bottle.
+Snacks are provided.
+Please bring a bottle of water.

 Volunteers are encouraged to take one of our classes, and to return more than once to keep learning and practicing basic cleaning and repair skills.